How do Carrots Produce Seeds?

 By using pollen from one to fertilise the flowers of the other, the plant breeder and seed specialist aims to produce carrots with distinctive characteristics which are appropriate to the market.
 For example long and thin, deeper colour and consistency, or resistance to carrot fly, drought etc. The resultant carrot aims to be just what the farmer wants, but there are usually two problems for the consumer - The carrot may not have taste (low on the farmers list of priorities, because you can't cook and taste before you buy!!) and in the vast majority of cases, F1 hybrids are sterile.

 If you grow an F1 carrot and harvest the seed ( after two years!!) they may very well not grow.
 In some cases you just get no flowers or seeds at all, or a sterile plant or a plant totally unlike its original. (read more below)

-Carrot Seed Production by P.W.
+Carrot Seed Production a paper by P.W.
 Simon, USDA, ARS, Department of Horticulture, University of Wisconsin, Madison, WI 53706 USA

 Production of carrot seeds is a two-year project making it much more difficult than seed production of annual crops.
 Sound roots must first be produced (first year), these roots must be either harvested and carefully stored in a refrigerator or left in the field (if your winters are not too severe), these cold-treated (vernalized) roots must be grown and supplied with pollinating insects when flowering, and seed harvested.
 Carrot seed must be produced where no wild carrot (Queen Anne’s Lace) is growing.